 States in which I am licensed/registered to provide virtual therapy:

-Due to changes brought on by the Covid-19 pandemic, I am currently seeing all clients via telehealth.
+Due to changes brought on by the Covid-19 pandemic, I am currently seeing non-fully-immunized clients via telehealth.

 The benefits of telehealth also provide a unique opportunity for me to serve a wider area of clients, including those who would not be able to physically see me in my office.
 Such groups include minority communities, particularly the LGBTQ community, who may not have access to affirming psychotherapy in their area and for whom driving into Atlanta would be difficult (or too far away if you're a Floridian!)